Fortunebest/alx-system_engineering-devops/0x02-shell_redirections/README.md

-my readme on how to display a number tht contain a pattern in a file
+My readme on how to display lines containing the pattern root, and 3 lines after them